-Students in the top 10-15% of our applicant pool are considered for competitive merit awards, including Dean’s, Connections, and International Scholarships.
-These scholarship awards range from $10,000 to $28,000 for the first year.
+In addition to its generous need-based financial aid program, Northeastern University awards merit scholarships, including the prestigious Dean’s Scholarship, to select students.
+Recipients are awarded between $10,000 to $28,000 for the first year.
 In future years, amounts are awarded on a per-semester basis, ranging from $5,000 to $14,000 per full in-class semester.

 Students admitted to Northeastern and are recognized as National Merit Finalists* or National Recognition Program Scholars** will receive a competitive merit-based award and may also be eligible for financial aid.

 Northeastern National Scholarships replace any Honors, Dean’s, Connections, Sophomore Achievement, or International Scholars awards and may result in a change to a previously awarded Northeastern University Grant funds.

 Please note that awarded Northeastern National Merit Scholarships are inclusive of any stipend offered by the National Merit Scholarship Corporation.
 Additionally, eligible students who receive the full-tuition benefit of the Faculty/Staff Tuition Waiver are not eligible for an additional scholarship or grant funds from the university, including Northeastern National Scholarships.
 Students who receive a part-time benefit of the Faculty/Staff Tuition Waiver may receive university funds for up to the total cost of tuition, including the Tuition Waiver.